 Continuing a Legacy

 After losing their parents, Ned & Fay King, just ten years apart, the King Brothers honored their farming legacy by purchasing a ranch in Comanche County, Texas, building a values-driven business that is family-centric and committed to quality.

 About the Boys

-Larry’s wife, Jana, has been a high school teacher and administrator.
-They have four children; three girls and a boy: Brandon and Jen Hatmaker, have five kids, live in Buda, TX.
+Larry’s wife, Jana, is a (retired) high school teacher and administrator.
+They have four children; three girls and a boy.
+Brandon and Jen Hatmaker, have five kids, live in Buda, TX.
 Lindsay King, lives in Brooklyn, N.Y.
 Zac and Cortney Zager, live in Spicewood, TX.
-Drew King, engaged to Sarah Boettcher, lives in Buda, TX.
+Drew and Sarah King, live in Buda, TX.

 Tom’s wife, Cindy, is an interior designer and consultant.
 They have two children; both girls.
 Adam and Angie Patterson, have four kids, live in Austin, TX.
 Colin and Dori Wienken, have two kids, and live in Houston, TX.

 Located just south of Comanche, Texas, owners/operators are Larry and Tom King, both retired Baptist ministers, Larry living in Dripping Springs, TX, Tom living in Spicewood, TX.
 Both grew up in the small farming/ranching community of Valley Center, Kansas, 20 miles north of Wichita, Kansas.
 Farming and ranching were learned from their Grandpa who operated the farms.
 This was back in the day before tractor cabs with air conditioning.
 They choked on dust and sat with little comfort on a metal tractor seat with burlap sacks for a cushion.
 Cattle were worked with a rope and post.